Met Office issues fresh weather warning as heavy rain lashes UK

 Sunday

-Drier, brighter and chillier on Sunday.
+Drier, brighter and chillier.
 Winds set to ease in the east with showers mainly in the north and west.
 Turning cloudier across Northern Ireland with rain arriving by the evening.

 Outlook for Monday to Wednesday